abakum/PasteInVisible/README.md

 * Ctrl+C Shift+Ctr+V - Paste RR into SR without extending borders and pasting values, not including cells hidden by grouping or filters.
 Look PasteV
 * Shift+Ctr+K -  same as in Shift+Ctr+V, but only empty cells (EC) are replaced and only if all key cells (not EC) are equal.
 Look PasteK
 * Alt+F8 SaveAsAddIn Run - Save and set ThisWorkbook as AddIn.
 Look SaveAsAddIn

+* There is a table Whole that needs to be filled in by different Parts (sections, branches, subdivisions)
+* Red Part1&2 - the result of filling in the table Whole
+* Blue Part3 - the result of filling the table Whole
+* If parts in different books open them,
+* filter Whole by Part<3, filter Part1&2 by Part<3, select from Part1&2 Ctrl+C, paste into Whole Shift+Ctrl+K,
+* filter Whole by Part=3, filter Part3 by Part=3, select from Part3 Ctrl+C paste into Whole Shift+Ctrl+K
 # [Использование:](https://github.com/abakum/PasteInVisible/blob/master/usage.rus.txt)